Updated January 2021

-First Birthday Party Highchair Tutu supplies needed:
+First Birthday Party No-Sew Highchair Tutu Supplies:

-First Birthday Party Highchair Tutu Steps:
+First Birthday Party High Chair Tutu DIY Steps:

 - Hold the fold of the tulle above the elastic with the elastic over the tulle.